FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Posts=Appears in the forum and shows how many posts a category has (http://lichess.org/forum).

-Last post=Appears in the forum and shows the time of the last post (http://lichess.org/forum).
+Last post=shows the time the most recent post was made.
+Appears in the forum (http://lichess.org/forum) as a column.
+Translation must be kept short.

 Views=Appears in the forum and shows how many views a topic has (http://lichess.org/forum/general-chess-discussion).